Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/The ancient Gods.md

 Eon, in a move born of both desperation and strategy, fashioned the world of [[Aanghakan]].
 This wasn't a realm nurtured for life, but rather a cosmic bubble, a shimmering mirage adrift in the vast sea of existence.

 But the land alone wouldn't suffice.
 To truly elude this horror's gaze, Eon had to disperse his essence, dilute his presence.
 And so, from his very core, echoes of his essence, he birthed the gods as myriad reflections, countless facets that would confound any who sought the true Eon amidst them.
-The land and its guardians stood intertwined, a testament to a masterful play in the endless game of cosmic hide and seek.
+The land and its guardians stood intertwined, a testament to a masterful play in the endless game of the deities.

 These entities, known as the ancient gods, act as a bulwark against **malevolent forces** that may intrude and disrupt the delicate **harmony** Eon so meticulously crafted, a parting gift to the denizens of [[Aanghakan]].